camconn/gochat/README.md

 The configuration file for this program is found at `config.ini`.
 You can specify an alternative MOTD file by either changing the `motd` option, or by editing `motd.txt` yourself.

+### Project Status

+For a near-complete list of the status of various features in this project, look in `TODO.md`.

 ### License

 This project is licensed under the GNU Public License, Version 3 or Later.